carlosperate/awesome-microbit/README.md

 - [MicroFs](https://github.com/ntoll/microfs) - A simple command line tool and module for interacting with the limited file system provided by MicroPython on the micro:bit.
 - [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
 - [PXT Command Line Tool](https://www.pxt.io/cli) - Use the command line to program the micro:bit with javascript using PXT.
+- [Jupyter kernel for the micro:bit](https://github.com/takluyver/ubit_kernel) - This package allows Jupyter interfaces to run MicroPython code directly on the micro:bit.

 ## Interface Chip